UFOstart/UFOStart/PROVISIONING.md

 UFOstart Provisioning
 =====================

 Use the ufostartweb image from azure to setup a new virtual box.
-During the process yuou are asked to upload your SSH key.
+During the process you are asked to upload your SSH key.

 See <a href="http://www.windowsazure.com/en-us/manage/linux/how-to-guides/ssh-into-linux/">the documentation</a> for instructions on how to generate a key.